MAGIX Movie Studio

-When it comes to choosing an entry-level video editor, there is a plethora of excellent options on the market.
-None of them of are perfect, but each of the video editors I’ve reviewed do something better than their competitors.
+When it comes to choosing an entry-level video editor, there are a plethora of excellent options on the market.
+None of them are perfect, but each of the video editors I’ve reviewed does something better than their competitors.
 PowerDirector is the easiest to use, Corel VideoStudio has the strongest tools, Nero offers the most value for its price, etc.

-Try as might, I can’t seem to find a single category where MAGIX Movie Edit Pro beats out the rest of the competition.
-Its UI is clunky, the tools and effects are pedestrian, and it’s just as expensive (if not more expensive) than its direct competitors.
+Try as might, I can’t seem to find a single category where MAGIX Movie Studio beats out the rest of the competition.
+Its UI is clunky, the tools and effects are pedestrians, and it’s just as expensive (if not more expensive) than its direct competitors.
 Given the program’s lack of relative strengths, I have a hard time recommending it over the other programs I mention in the section above.